dyakonoff/cuba-validation/README.md

 _**Figure 12:** Entity listener designer_

-The **Use for entities** list typically contains only one entity.
-The same entity should be specified in the Entity type field.
-However, you may want to specify a `@MappedSuperclass` entity in the Entity type field and add its subclasses to the Use for entities list.
+At this screen the **Use for entities** list typically contains only one entity.
+The same entity should be specified in the **Entity type** field.
+However, you may want to specify a `@MappedSuperclass` entity in the **Entity type** field and add its subclasses to the **Use for entities** list.

-The `@Listeners` annotation is added to each class specified in the Use for entities list.
-If the Bean name is defined for the listener, it is used to refer to the listener in the annotation value.
+The `@Listeners` annotation is added to each class specified in the **Use for entities** list.
+If the **Bean name** is defined for the listener, it is used to refer to the listener in the annotation value.
 Otherwise, the fully qualified listener class name is used.

 ```java
 @Listeners("orderman_OrderEntityListener")